Singular vorticity solutions of the incompressible Euler equation via inviscid limits: Analysis of the regular factors of the vorticity function and their viscosity limit

-with $y=\sqrt{\nu}y'$ and for some Lipschitz constant $L$.
-Note that the left side of (\ref{visclim}) is independent of $\nu$, because it can the Lipschitz constant can be chosen independently of $\nu$ for the class of data considered in item iv).
+Note that the left side of (\ref{visclim}) is independent of $\nu$, because the Lipschitz constant can be chosen independently of $\nu$ for the class of data considered in item iv).
 This is shown below.